Welcome to our blog! We share the charm and differences of traditional Japanese fashion, including Kimono, Yukata, and Furisode.

 • Fix your collar regularly

 Yukata collars tend to shift throughout the day.
-A neat collar makes a huge difference in the overall appearance.
+A neat collar makes a huge difference in your overall appearance.

 • 💬